aaronallen8455/breakpoint/README.md

 a breakpoint.

 - `breakpoint :: a -> a` is for use in pure code.
 Apart from the side-effect of setting a breakpoint, it is the identity function.
+The value passed to `breakpoint` will appear as a variable called `*result` in the output.
 - `breakpointIO :: MonadIO m => m ()` is for monadic code that can perform IO.
 - `breakpointM :: Applicative f => f ()` is for arbitrary `Applicative`
   contexts.